Coral Sea

 Yamamoto was surprised and upset that Inoue had ordered the carriers to retreat, and countermanding orders reached Takagi to pursue the retreating Americans at 0200 on 9 May.
 However, after a halfhearted attempt to do so, Takagi turned back for good at about 1300 on 10 May.

-In addition to foiling the Port Moresby invasion, the battle of the Coral Sea put two Japanese carriers out of action for the subsequent battle of Midway, while a superb repair effort allowed Yorktown to play a decisive role in that battle.
+In addition to foiling the Port Moresby invasion, the battle of the Coral Sea put two Japanese carriers out of action for the subsequent battle of Midway.
+Meanwhile Nimitz, warned by his code breakers that the Japanese were preparing for a large operation in the central Pacific, ordered Yorktown to return to Pearl Harbor rather than continue to Bremerton.
+Hasty repairs allowed her to play a decisive role at Midway.

 Japanese order of battle